MicrosoftDocs/sql-docs/docs/reporting-services/url-access-parameter-reference.md

 ### GetNextStream

-Gets the next data chunk in a persisted stream that's accessed by using the *PersistStreams* parameter.
-For more information, see the description for *PersistStreams*.
+Gets the next data chunk in a persisted stream that's accessed by using the `PersistStreams` parameter.
+For more information, see the description for [PersistStreams](#persiststreams).
 The default value is **false**.

 ### SessionID